wzetto/wz369.github.io/Research_etc/SFE/progress220728.md

 2. NEB，即在几个中间态间插值，而中间态的计算为ab initio.
 <h5>HOW TO?</h5>

-\> Interpolating POSCARs of the initial and final configurations, after geometrical relaxation.
-Localize the new interpolated POSCAR file into the main directory, along with excutable files, INCAR POTCAR KPOINTS, note that some extra parameters should be covered in INCAR file for NEB.
+\> Merging POSCARs of the initial and final configurations, after geometrical relaxation.
+Localizing the new interpolated POSCAR file into the main directory, along with excutable files, INCAR POTCAR KPOINTS, note that some extra parameters should be covered in INCAR file for NEB.

 \> Transition states, e.g. usf, isf, utf configurations, could be settled as 'anchor points' during NEB calculation.
 Those additional